 The distance achieved in the hammer is dependent on three parameters:

 The parameter that has the most significant effect on the potential distance is the speed of release of the hammer.

 Optimum Release Angle

-Each athlete has a unique combination of release velocity and release angle that depends on their size, strength, and throwing technique which means that each athlete has their own specific optimum release angle.
+Each athlete has a unique release velocity and release angle combination that depends on their size, strength, and throwing technique.
+Each athlete has their own specific optimum release angle.
 Bartonietz (2000) identifies that the optimum release angle for a world-class hammer thrower may be 40.5°± 3.5°.

 Release velocity and angle

-Although the description given of the components of the throw are separately headed it is important to remember that the throw should be viewed as a series of continual movement processes to create maximal velocity and distance.
+Although the description of the throw components is separately headed, it is essential to remember that the throw should be viewed as a series of continual movement processes to create maximal velocity and distance.